Bowel cancer screening campaign: Wales

 - It can help detect the disease early, when it's easier to treat

 - So don't ignore it, take the test

 - Be Clear on Cancer

-The campaign includes adverts on TV, Video-on-Demand, in newspapers and on Facebook.
-Advertising will run on these channels across Wales for 8 weeks from 5 February to 31 March 2018.
+The campaign included adverts on TV, Video-on-Demand, in newspapers and on Facebook.
+Advertising ran on these channels across Wales for 8 weeks from 5 February to 31 March 2018.

-The campaign is aimed at people eligible for gFOBT bowel cancer screening (60- 74 year olds) and soon-to-be eligible (55-59 year olds).
-The advertising will be targeted to lower socioeconomic groups, and skewed towards reaching men as:
+The campaign was aimed at people eligible for gFOBT bowel cancer screening (60- 74 year olds) and soon-to-be eligible (55-59 year olds).
+The advertising targeted lower socioeconomic groups, and was skewed towards reaching men as:

 - Bowel cancer is more common among most deprived men